logo

 ===========

-Not putting it in the refrigerator.
+Without putting it in the refrigerator,

-I'm eating it at room temperature.
+I'm keeping it at room temperature and eating it,

-The refrigerated tangerines taste better, haha.
+The tangerines in the refrigerator taste better haha.

 12